snsaiphoo/binf6110_assignment2/README.md

 For the LRT analysis, significant genes were clustered based on shared expression patterns (Section 5.2).
 ORA was then performed independently for each cluster in [`09_clusters.R`](scripts/09_clusters.R) to identify biological pathways.

 #### 6.2 - Gene Set Enrichment Analysis (GSEA): GO & KEGG
 GSEA was performed using ranked gene lists rather than applying a strict significance cutoff.
-For Wald results, genes were ranked by log2 fold change and analyzed using `gseGO()` and `gseKEGG()` in [`08_functional_analysis.R`](scripts/08_functional_analysis.R).
-For the LRT analysis, genes were ranked by the LRT test statistic, and GSEA was performed in [`09_clusters.R`](scripts/09_clusters.R) to identify pathways associated with overall stage-dependent expression changes.
+For Wald results, genes were ranked by log2 fold change to preserve directionality of expression changes and analyzed using `gseGO()` and `gseKEGG()` in [`08_functional_analysis.R`](scripts/08_functional_analysis.R).
+For the LRT, genes were ranked by the LRT test statistic to assess overall stage-dependent expression changes across time.
+Because the LRT statistic does not encode directionality, this approach captures genes that change over time regardless of whether they are up- or downregulated.
 Enrichment results were visualized using dot plots and enrichment plots.

 # Results
 ### FastQC